diamondkinetics/api-guide/README.md

 - Returning a user along with a pitching session can be accomplished with: `GET /pitchingSessions/:uuid?embed=user`
 - Returning just a user's first name, last name, and uuid along with the pitching session can be accomplished with `GET /pitchingSessions/:uuid?embed=user.firstName,user.lastName,user.uuid`
+- Returning a parent pitchingSession with a pitch can be accomplished with `GET /pitch/:uuid?expand=pitchingSession`
+- Returning a parent pitchingSession's name with a pitch can be accomplished with `GET /pitch/:uuid?expand=pitchingSession.name`

 ### Proposals
 - When a single related resource is not auto-loaded, we will supply the `UUID` for it.
 Such as `userUuid` for a `User` resource.